ManageIQ/manageiq.org/source/blog/2016-08-09-last-week-in-manageiq.md

 ### [Backend support for service types that are generic of a certain type.](https://github.com/ManageIQ/manageiq/pull/10203)

-Currently you can only create services with a limited number of specific service types(VMware, RHEV, OpenStack, etc).
+Currently you can only create services with a limited number of specific service types (VMware, RHEV, OpenStack, etc).
 This improvement in the back end lays down the beginnings of creating new service types that are 'generic' (i.e.
 "Generic_VM, Generic_Container", etc.).
-The idea is that a blue print can be authored using only these generic types, laying out the architecture to an application, without the need to explicitly define the resources to make the application.
+The idea is that a blueprint can be authored using only these generic types, laying out the architecture to an application, without the need to explicitly define the resources to make the application.
 There's plenty left to do but this is a great start!